keesverruijt/axum_soketto/README.md

 # Demo

-run this demo with:
+Run this demo with:

-    RUST_LOG=debug cargo run
+    RUST_LOG=trace cargo run

 Then, on the same machine, open a browser and go to http://localhost:3000 .

-In the output you should see the HTML request and one WebSocket request, with this message:
+You can now send websocket requests, and a reply saying 'Hello <your data>' is sent back.

-    [2024-09-05T08:28:46Z DEBUG soketto::connection] xxxxxxx: using extension: permessage-deflate
+Click the 'Enable context takeover' button to allow context to be kept between messages, this will increase the compression ratio as the compressed data can refer back to previous message content.